 Research

 The research interests of the Rees group have centered on the structures and mechanisms of complex metalloproteins and integral membrane proteins, particularly those involved in ATP-dependent transduction processes.
-The metalloprotein work defined the unusual structures of the nitrogenase FeMo-cofactor and the more widespread Mo-cofactor that participate in basic reactions of the biological nitrogen and sulfur cycles, while the membrane protein studies have addressed the structural basis of photosynthesis, mechanosensation and transport processes.
-The current work on membrane proteins emphasizes bacterial ATP Binding Cassette (ABC) transporters mediating nutrient translocation, while the metalloprotein efforts focus on defining the molecular mechanism of nitrogenase in biological nitrogen fixation.
+The metalloprotein work defined the unusual structures of the nitrogenase FeMo-cofactor and the more widespread Mo-cofactor that participate in basic reactions of the biological nitrogen and sulfur cycles, while the membrane protein studies addressed the structural basis of photosynthesis, mechanosensation and ATP dependent transport processes.